Like most prophecies on

 At one point in his life, Rhaegar thought he might be the promised savior, before thinking his first son Aegon would be.
 It’s even possible his relationship with Lyanna was at least inspired by the idea their child, who would be the song of ice and fire, was the prophesied hero (or at least the third head of the dragon).
 But the prophesy itself was misunderstood by Rhaegar and everyone else, because it was never translated correctly.

 As Maester Aemon said when he heard about his niece giving birth to dragons—and like Missandei said on Dragonstone—the translation of the prophecy from High Valyrian is incorrect.
-The word that “prince” derives from has no gender, so it’s really The Prince or Princess That Was Promised.
+The word that “prince” derives from has no gender, so it’s really The Prince

 And wouldn’t that be a fitting solution to maybe the most important prophecy in the world.
 For years everyone has been looking for man to save the world, when the hero mankind seeks might be a woman.